compasjs/compas/CONTRIBUTING.md

   - Check packages it will publish and send `y`
   - Give a new OTP every time it is asked.

-Everything should be published now.
-To make the repo ready for more development:

-- Bump version in root package.json to new version
-- Run `yarn`
-- Commit with `*: bump @lbu/* to vX.X.X`

 ### WebStorm

 - `Help` > `Edit Custom Properties...` >